Cazier92/dog-park/README.md

 ### Ice Box 🧊:
 - [ ] Allow users to direct message friends (Bark at Friends)
+- [ ] Add a Help section with instructions for app use
 - [ ] Allow users to reject friend requests
 - [ ] Allow users to block other users
 - [ ] Enable a search bar to find content easily